Down from 8 Houses

 as soon as possible especially about the lack of adherance to laws

-such as the requirement to explain hardships.
+such as the requirement to explain hardships and that meetings be

 EXECUTIVE SUMMARY OF THE PROJECT: The Applicant is proposing to demolish an existing residential